Paul-Williamson-90/langgraph_project_template/readme.md

-# LangGraph Project Template Setup
+# LangGraph Project Template Setup (w/ Memory)
 A project template for starting a LangGraph Agent repo.
+This variation of the template has long-term memory storage and retrieval for the agent via Postgres and PG Vector.

 # Setup
 1. Create a .env file in the root with the following keys: